Shift4 Payments Review

 Negative Shift4 Payments Reviews & Complaints

 Shift4 Payments has been accredited by the BBB since 2013 and has an A+ rating.
-The company has received 121 complaints within the last three years, with 54 of those complaints filed within the last twelve months.
-Shift4 has also received 34 reviews from customers, all of whom awarded it a 1-star rating.
+The company has received 152 complaints within the last three years, with 52 of those complaints filed within the last twelve months.
+Shift4 has also received 27 reviews from customers, with an average rating of just 1.15 out of 5 stars.
 This is a fairly high complaint volume for a company of this size, although it’s not nearly as high as what we’ve found with any of the large direct processors.
-We are, however, concerned about the disproportionately high number of recent complaints filed during the COVID-19 pandemic.

 On the positive side, Shift4 responds to every BBB complaint and, in most cases, issues a full refund if the customer has requested one.
 While this practice results in a high rate of satisfactorily resolving merchant complaints, it also suggests to us that the company is willing to strictly enforce the terms of its contracts in the hopes that you either won’t notice or won’t complain about it.
 Once a merchant goes public with a complaint, however, the company quickly retreats and refunds the money that it should never have charged in the first place.

 Major issues that merchants encountered with Shift4 include the following:

 - Problems With Independent Sales Agents: Independent agents are notorious within the processing industry for failing to disclose the terms of a merchant’s contract or the true cost of a merchant account.
 Shift4 has a significant problem in this area, as it gives merchants a choice between a one-year contract (with no equipment provided) or a three-year commitment that includes “free” processing equipment.
 We recommend purchasing your own equipment to avoid both the lengthy contractual commitment and the potential early termination fee.